To register for programs click here and fill forms

 3 Days: Monday, Wednesday, Friday

-(or 2 Days Forest School: Tuesday/Thursday)
+or 2 Days Forest School: Tuesday/Thursday

-NOW registering for Grades 1-3 September 2024
+NOW registering for Grades Kindergarten-3 September 2025

 Full Time (5 Days) or 3 Days (2 Days)